-Ocean world near Saturn hotter-than-ever contender for life
+Ocean world near Saturn top contender for life beyond Earth

 CAPE CANAVERAL, Fla.
 (AP) — A tiny, ice-encrusted ocean world orbiting Saturn is now a hotter-than-ever candidate for potential life.

-NASA’s Cassini spacecraft has detected hydrogen molecules in the geysers shooting off the moon Enceladus, possibly the result of deep-sea chemical reactions between water and rock that could spark microbial life.
+NASA’s Cassini spacecraft has detected hydrogen molecules in the geysers shooting off the moon Enceladus, possibly the result of deep-sea chemical reactions between water and rock that could spark microbial life, scientists announced Thursday.

-NASA and others are quick to point out this latest discovery does not mean there’s life on Enceladus, but that there may be conditions favorable for life.
+NASA and others are quick to point out this latest discovery does not mean there’s life on Enceladus (ehn-SEHL’-uh-duhs), but that there may be conditions favorable for life.

+A liquid ocean exists beneath the icy surface of Enceladus, which is barely 300 miles (500 kilometers) across.
+Scientists have long known about the plumes of water vapor spewing from cracks at the moon’s south pole, thanks to Cassini .
+The heavy presence of hydrogen suggests chemical reactions between the warm water and ocean-floor rock that could support life.

 Most Read Stories